romanrodriguez/pinteresting/README.md

 # One Month Rails

-This is a Ruby on Rails the pinteresting application for the [*One Month Rails Course*] (http://onemonthrails.com)
+This is a Ruby on Rails Pinterest clone application for the [*One Month Rails Course*] (http://onemonth.com).